 The best CRM software for most businesses

 “Simple yet powerful” is how Salesflare describes itself.
 It is a zero-input sales pipeline tool that eliminates manual data entry, fills the user’s address book, and tracks all interactions.
 It even records data from company databases, email, calendars, phone, as well as social media to automate customer timelines.
-This CRM solution tells you everything – visual pipelines to detailed insights – so not a single deal falls through the cracks.
+This CRM solution tells you everything – from visual pipelines to detailed insights – so not a single deal falls through the cracks.
 Salesflare allows several hundred third-party integrations, such as Mailchimp, Trello, and Google Apps.
 Pricing is just as simple and attractive as the tool itself with a free trial option.
 Paid packages start at $29 per user per month.

 Salesforce targets growing businesses with its number of features, add-on options, and third-party integrations.
 The CRM solution offers a free trial before charging $25 per user per month for up to 5 users.
 With the add-on options, the paid subscription prices are just jumping-off points; users can create personalized packages according to their specific business needs.
 What they get in return is a comprehensive business ecosystem with features including marketing automation, sales force automation, customer support, and reporting & analysis.

 What are the benefits of CRM Software?

 There are many advantages of CRM software.
 Here are some of the top benefits of using a CRM for small to medium-sized businesses:

 In addition to managing leads, CRM software helps retain existing customers by keeping track of their history with your company.
 Many CRM platforms also offer customer insights and surveys to let you know which customers are most likely to re-engage and help in reducing churn.
 For sales reps, CRM software can also remind them of their appointments and automate certain emails like follow-ups with prospects when they haven’t communicated with your business in a while.